Looking for a new heating system?

 During a boiler service, there are a lot of things that need to be checked.
 This means the service can take some time.
 If you’ve arranged to have your boiler serviced, you may be wondering how long it will take.

-It should take between 30 and 60 minutes for a gas boiler to be serviced adequately by a Gas Safe registered engineer.
+It should take around 60 minutes for a gas boiler to be serviced adequately by a Gas Safe registered engineer.
 This is because there are many things that need to be checked, such as the boiler and heating controls, safety devices, boiler sensors, combustion chamber, condensate removal path, flue integrity, expansion vessel pressure, gas consumption and flue gas analysis.
 Essential parts need to be cleaned to remove any carbon deposits on the surface of the heat exchanger inside the combustion chamber.

 The duration of the service could vary depending on the make and model of the boiler, whether it’s conventional or combi and its age.
 For instance, an older boiler that may have missed a service could take longer to service if various parts need to be replaced along the way.